-Income linked to mobile telephony
+Income linked to mobile telephony keeps the distributionrecorded for the last tree years.

+Graph N° 58

 Costa Rica.
 Total voice roaming income, 2013-2017

 (Yearly figures in millions of colones)

-average of 14 % yearly since 2015.
+Income from voice roaming has decreased an average of 14 % yearly.